SulmanK/concept_visualizer/Design/concept_visualizer_design.md

 - Generate multiple hex color palette variations based on the theme
 - Provide ability to refine results by adding more details to the original prompt
 - Display results visually in an intuitive interface
+- Store recent concepts for users to review later

 ### Non-Functional Requirements
 - Responsive web interface that works on both desktop and mobile